ziap/writings/src/power-iteration.typ

 initial choice $bold(b)_0$.
 Otherwise, the direction of $bold(b)_0$ will affect both the speed and result.
 If $bold(b)_0$ is selected such that
 $accent(bold(b), tilde)_i = 0$ for all $i$ such that $abs(lambda_i) =
-abs(lambda_1)$, the #ref(<limit>) is no longer true and the algorithm can only converge to a smaller eigenvector.
-We also shown via #ref(<power-factor>) that this algorithm is just computing a really large matrix power, and the recurrence relation described in #ref(<power-recurrence>) is just a method for doing it while avoiding overflow.
+abs(lambda_1)$, the @limit is no longer true and the algorithm can only converge to a smaller eigenvector.
+We also shown via @power-factor that this algorithm is just computing a really large matrix power, and the recurrence relation described in @power-recurrence is just a method for doing it while avoiding overflow.

 While the Power Iteration method is a simple algorithm with an interesting connection to matrix power, its efficiency and utility are leave much to be